-Developing a new Thematic Programme, building on the existing ITTO-CITES program to assist ITTO members implement CITES obligations for tropical tree species, will also make a contribution to accomplishing this strategic priority.
-The ITTO-CITES program provides assistance to national authorities to meet the scientific, administrative and legal requirements for managing and regulating trade in a number of CITES-listed, commercially valuable tree species in Asia, Latin America and Africa.
-The program helps develop guidance to ensure that utilization is not detrimental to the survival of the listed species and assists members in meeting CITES requirements for international trade.
+Efforts to assist countries meet the CITES requirements for international trade in CITES-listed timber species have yielded conservation and economic benefits.
+Continuing and building on the existing ITTO-CITES programme to assist ITTO members by building capacity to implement CITES obligations for tropical tree species, will also make a contribution to accomplishing this strategic priority.
+The ITTO-CITES programme provides assistance to national authorities to meet the scientific, administrative and legal requirements for managing and regulating trade in a number of CITES-listed, commercially valuable tree species in Asia, Latin America and Africa.
+The programme helps develop guidance to ensure that utilization is not detrimental to the survival of the listed species and assists members in meeting CITES requirements for international trade.
 Examples of specific activities include: